suborbital/e2core/docs/introduction/getstarted/README.md

 **NOTE:** These docs are far from complete, but are being actively worked on.

-Atmo is an all-in-one binary that uses a _Runnable bundle_ to run your described application.
-The bundle includes two things: a Directive, and a set of Runnable Wasm modules (functions compiled from various languages such as Rust and Swift).
+Atmo is a self-hosted that uses a _Runnable bundle_ to run your described application.
+The bundle includes two things: a Directive, and a set of Runnable WebAssembly modules (functions compiled from various languages such as Rust and Swift).

 ## Building a bundle
 Bundles are built using `subo`, which is the Suborbital CLI tool.
 You'll need to install `subo` to build a bundle.
 To install the tool, [visit the subo repository](https://github.com/suborbital/subo).